MANDATORY EMT & ADVANCED EMT ADVISING SESSION FOR Spring 2015

 Applicants to the entry-level program must have a high school diploma or HSE and be able to handle heavy lifting and strenuous activity.

 The Paramedic technical certificate program is designed to prepare competent entry level graduates in emergency medical care to serve in emergency care settings such as an ambulance service.
 Using the most current U.S. Department of Transportation National Standard Curriculum, discussions include the application of advanced patient assessment, problem recognition, and advanced treatment modalities for medical, trauma, and environmental emergencies.
 Clinical exposures in local hospitals assure appropriate experience in dealing with emergencies for all age groups including pediatrics and geriatrics.

 The Paramedic program involves 44 course hours and takes three concurrent semesters (approximately 1 full year) after completion of the basic EMS coursework.
 The summer term includes 12 credit hours of clinical training in the field

 Those considering the Paramedic Technical Certificate program must take all the EMT courses.
 Students are admitted to the Paramedic technical certificate program through a competitive selection process.
-The program is not open to general enrollment, and applicants must have an EMT license in Tennessee.
+The program is not open to general enrollment, and applicants must have an AEMT license in Tennessee.
 Individuals wishing to be selected must complete the following application process:

 - Application to the College submitted by April 30